 Admission requirements for this certificate are the same as for the Certificate in Business Administration.
-Please refer to 2.1.4 Admission Requirements and 2.1.6 Additional Admission Requirements on pages 18 and 21 for admission requirements.
+Please refer to sections 2.1.4 Admission Requirements on page 18 and 2.1.6 Additional Admission Requirements on page 21 for admission requirements.

 The Certificate in Marketing is available to students in degree programs.
 Both the certificate and degree may be taken concurrently.
 If taken concurrently, the Principles Governing the Awarding of Multiple Credentials will be in effect.
 If not earned concurrently, the University regulations regarding a second credential will be in effect.
-Students are advised to review 2.1.5 Holders of University Degrees, Diplomas and Certificates and 2.1.14 Principles Governing the Awarding of Multiple Credentials found on pages 21 and 24 during program planning and completion.
+Students are advised to review sections 2.1.5 Holders of University Degrees, Diplomas and Certificates on page 21 and 2.1.11 Principles Governing the Awarding of Multiple Credentials on page 23 during program planning and completion.